astyagun/UserAdmin/README.md

 # Development

 * Use [Docker environment](https://github.com/astyagun/docker-rails-development)
-* Use encrypted secrets (`dt rails secrets:edit`) to change `AdminMailer` configuration
+* Use encrypted secrets (`dt rails secrets:edit`) to change `AdminMailer` configuration.
+The names of keys can be seen in `config/secrets.yml`.

-TODO

-Overwrite

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Run tests with `rspec` (assuming you have aliases described in the link to Docker environment above)

-* Deployment instructions
+# Deployment

-* ...
+* See `docker-compose.yml` for the list of application dependencies at run time
+* Set mailer related options in secrets (preferably encrypted).
+The names of keys can be seen in `config/secrets.yml`.
+* Run `ADMIN_EMAIL=<email> ADMIN_PASSWORD=<password> rails seed` to generate admin user with desired credentials